Incognito95/Front-End-Challenge-Pleo/README.md

 - You are welcome to make changes to the API code if you think it will improve your solution

 ## To start the project you need to... :
-- Install npm modules by typing npm install into the terminal
+- Install node modules by typing npm install into the terminal
 - Import expense.sql into a mysql database software such as MySQL workbench
 - Type npm run dev into the terminal to run the application